 - a Government strategy to send out a more positive message about studying in the UK through the UKBA website, immigration agencies and the British Council.

-The report was debated in the House of Lords on Thursday 21 March.
+The report will be debated in the House of Lords on Thursday 21 March.
+It is expected the debate will start at around 4,30pm.
+The debate can be followed watched (live or after) at www.parliamentlive.tv

 - Lord Willis of Knaresborough – Who chaired the Committee’s inquiry and will open the debate.